ryu39/active_record-pg_generate_series/README.md

 This gem adds a feature which inserts records using PostgreSQL generate_series function to ActiveRecord.

-Insertion using generate_series funciton is very fast.
+Insertion using generate_series function is very fast.
 It is about 300-400 times faster than iteration of ActiveRecord::Base#save and 30-40 times faster than bulk insert.
 (In authors env)

 ## Benchmark